 - 1. I am a whitewater kayaker in the Wellington region. - 2.
 My primary interest in the whaitua is whitewater kayaking on rivers.
-However, I also utilise parts of the coast for kayaking which are obvious 'receiving environments' for water from upstream in the catchment.
-On the coast I paddle in surf. - 3.
-The water bodies and coastal environments I use most often for kayaking in the Whaitua are: - i.
-Te Awakairangi / the Hutt River, particularly: - a) The section from Kaitoke Regional Park (Rivendell) to Twin Lakes Rd. - The section from the confluence of the Akatarawa and Hutt Rivers to Māoribank Park (particularly the section of river next to the Hutt Valley Canoe Club clubrooms at Hoggard Park) - ii.
-The Whakatikei River - iii.
-Te Whanganui a Tara / Wellington Harbour, particularly: - a) Oriental Bay - b) Evans Bay - iv.
-Titahi Bay - v.
-Lyall Bay - 4.
+However, I also utilise parts of the coast for kayaking which are obvious 'receiving environments' for water from upstream in the catchment. - 3.
+The water bodies and coastal environments I use most often for kayaking in the Whaitua are is the Te Awakairangi / the Hutt River, particularly: - a) The section from Kaitoke Regional Park (Rivendell) to Twin Lakes Rd. - b) The section from the confluence of the Akatarawa and Hutt Rivers to Māoribank Park (particularly the section of river next to the Hutt Valley Canoe Club clubrooms at Hoggard Park) - 4.
 Primarily I value the water quality values of these areas for contact recreation (and ecosystem health by association as healthy ecosystems support better water quality for contact, such as by limiting algal growth).
 I also note a huge part of the value of the rivers in the above list for me is their natural form and character.
-It is the natural form and character that create the rapids and other features of these sections of river that make them so valuable for kayaking.

-- 5. Te Awakairangi / the Hutt Gorge in particular is an outstanding run for whitewater kayaking, which traverses what we would consider an outstanding landscape with outstanding amenity values.
+It is the natural form and character that create the rapids and other features of these sections of river that make them so valuable for kayaking. - 5.
+Te Awakairangi / the Hutt Gorge in particular is an outstanding run for whitewater kayaking, which traverses what we would consider an outstanding landscape with outstanding amenity values.
 It is regularly paddleable through winter and offers grade 3-5 kayaking at varying flows that is comparable with some of the best runs in Aotearoa.
-I would like to see the outstanding value of this section of river recognised in the plan. - 6.
-Generally, the Hutt Gorge is paddleable at flows above 6-8 m3/s on the Kaitoke gauge.
+I would like to see the outstanding value of this section of river recognised in the plan.

+- 6. Generally, the Hutt Gorge is paddleable at flows above 6-8 m3/s on the Kaitoke gauge.
 The lower section (confluence of the Akatarawa down) is best at about 15-25 m3/s on the Birchville gauge.
 Paddling on the rapid at Hoggard Park can generally be done at any flow.
 The Akatarawa River is paddleable when there has been a lot of rain, as is the Whakatikei. - 7.
 The natural and wildlife values of these areas are also important to me.
 I regularly participate in trips with local canoe clubs, one of which runs a trap line along the Hutt Gorge to trap pests and protect native birds.
-I have been involved in the setting up, construction and maintenance of these new automated trap lines, accessible via the river only.